-Competent and energized LEPCs are more likely to have a proactive approach and respond effectively to their community emergency needs.
-It takes conscientious effort to maintain the participation of LEPC members through innovative ideas, practical exercises, constant motivations and incentives.
 The bottom line is that effective planning saves human lives and reduces property losses and environmental impacts during emergencies.

-A group of Kansas emergency planners met at the 2007 Region 7 LEPC and Tribal Emergency Planning Commission (TERC) Conference.
+A group of planners met at the 2007 Region 7 LEPC and TERC Conference.
 They felt it was time to build a focus group and address the issue of energizing LEPC member participation.
 The practical tools collected at that event are included in this document.

-II LEPC ENERGIZING TECHNIQUES
+II.
+LEPC ENERGIZING TECHNIQUES